Maury Muehleisen: Death

-Continuing to tour, Muehleisen and Croce left New York for the southeastern United States.
-On Thursday, September 20, 1973, they were in Natchitoches, Louisiana, at Northwestern State University.
-Their entourage— Robert N. Elliot the pilot, Muehleisen, Croce, comedian George Stevens who was the opening act, Croce's road manager Dennis Rast, manager and booking agent Kenneth D. Cortose, all arrived by a small chartered plane.
-Less than an hour after the concert, the plane crashed at 10:45 pm as it was taking off for the next concert in Sherman, Texas.
+Continuing to tour, Muehleisen and Croce left the New York for the southeastern United States.
+On Thursday, September 20, 1973, they were in Natchitoches, Louisiana, at the Northwestern State University.
+Their entourage— Robert Elliot the pilot, Muehleisen, Croce, comedian George Stevens who was the opening act, Croce's road manager Dennis Rast, and Croce's manager and booking agent Kenneth Cortose, all arrived by a small chartered plane.
+Less than an hour after the concert, the plane crashed at 10:45 p.m. as it was taking off for the next concert in Sherman, Texas.
 Everyone on board the plane was killed instantly.
-Muehleisen was 24 years old.
+Muehleisen was only 24 years old.

-The official report of the accident said that the charter pilot had severe coronary artery disease, had run a portion of the three miles to the airport from a motel, and may have suffered a heart attack causing him to crash the twin-engined Beechcraft E18S into a pecan tree at the end of a clear runway with excellent visibility.
 Early the following week, Muehleisen was buried in Trenton.

+The official report of the accident said that the charter pilot had severe coronary artery disease, had run a portion of the three miles to the airport from a motel, and may have suffered a heart attack, causing him to crash the twin-engined Beechcraft E18S into a pecan tree at the end of a clear runway with excellent visibility.